 Modern and Medieval Languages

-Students may apply for an award from the Smith Fund, which supports the academic and educational activities of students reading Modern and Medieval Languages.
+Students may apply for an award from the Smith Fund, which provides small grants to support the academic and educational activities of students studying Modern and Medieval Languages.
 They may also apply for a Taylor Travel Bursary, which helps students with academic-related travel costs, including assistance with the year abroad undertaken as part of the Modern and Medieval Languages Tripos, and also more generally travel to countries relevant to students’ studies, especially European countries.
 Applications should be made using the standard travel grant application form.

-Undergraduates and postgraduates may apply for an award from the Streetly Fund, which supports the academic and educational activities of students reading Natural Sciences.
+Undergraduates and postgraduates may apply for an award from the Streetly Fund, which provides small grants to support the academic and educational activities of students reading Natural Sciences.
 Chemists may also apply for an award from the Haszeldine Fund, which provides assistance for academic-related travel, research projects, books, equipment, dissertation expenses, events and the Queens' Chemistry Society.
 Postgraduates studying at the Cavendish Laboratory may apply for a Grahame John Dickins Award, which assists with academic-related travel, research expenses, unforeseen funding difficulties and fourth year/overrunning PhD expenses.

 Friends of Queens' Music